hopanoid/Enzyme-Reaction-Dynamics-Tutorial/docs/source/index.rst

 Workflow overview
 =================

-For this tutorial we'll use Gromacs_ (versions 5, 2016, 2018 should
+For this tutorial we'll use Amber_ (2021, 2022 should
 work) to set up the system, run the simulation, and perform analysis.
 An initial structure is provided, which can be found in the :file:`tutorial/metadata/input_structures` directory, as well as the MDP files that